 - Is ButcherBox Worth It? | ButcherBox Review 2021

 😋 Looking for a quick dinner solution? 🥗😋

 Want to get fresh, pre-portioned ingredients for delicious recipes delivered to your door?
 Add a few HelloFresh recipes to complete your weekly menu.
 Choose from 50 weekly menu curated by chefs!
 Sign up now to get 65% OFF your first box + your 1st box ships free.

 Have you made carnitas before?
 How does your recipe differ from ours?
 Tell us what you love about them in the comments.

 Delicious and Authentic Carnitas Recipe

-- 2.5 lbs boneless pork shoulder cut into large chunks
+- 2.5 pound boneless pork shoulder cut into large chunks

-- 12 oz Coke sugar cane version, if possible
+- 12 ounces Coke sugar cane version, if possible

 - 2 bay leaves